yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-18/facilitator/README.md

 ## Lecture Main Topics & Overall Flow

+* Web Sockets
+  * Maintain an open TCP like connection over HTTP
+  * (Still on OSI layer 7, but reliant on layer 4)
+  * Uses special headers to keep open connections
+  * Sends messages back and forth
-* What's the main difference between socket.io and TCP?
+* What's the main difference between Web Sockets and TCP?
   * TCP is a protocol
   * TCP is client-less
+  * Web Sockets rely on TCP
+* Socket.io
+  * Client + Server Architecture
+  * Eventing layer on top of Web Sockets
+  * Makes use (sometimes) of Web Sockets but also has fallbacks
-  * Socket.io uses TCP over HTTP
+  * TCP over HTTP
-    * Must work to keep the connectionopen
+    * Must work to keep the connection open (heartbeats)
     * Must have a connected client (code) to function
 * Socket.io Advantages
   * Connection pool management